WideOpenWest Q4 2024 Earnings Call Transcript

 Andrew Posen

-Good morning, everyone, and thank you for joining our fourth quarter twenty twenty four earnings call.
-With me today is Teresa Elder, WAU's Chief Executive Officer and John Rego, WAU's Chief Financial Officer.
-Before we get started, I'd like to remind everyone that during our call, we will make some forward looking statements about our expected operating results, our business strategy and other matters relating to our business.
-These forward looking statements are made in reliance on the safe harbor provisions of the federal securities laws and are subject to known and unknown risks, uncertainties and other factors that may cause our actual operating results, financial position or performance to be materially different from those expressed or implied in our forward looking statements.
-You are cautioned not to place undue reliance on such forward looking statements.
+Good morning, everyone, and thank you for joining our Fourth Quarter 2024 Earnings Call.
+With me today is Teresa Elder, Vice Chief Executive Officer, and John Rego, Vice Chief Financial Officer.
+Before we get started, I'd like to remind everyone that during our call, we will make some forward-looking statements about our expected operating results, our business strategy, and other matters relating to our business.
+These forward-looking statements are made in reliance on the safe harbor provisions of the federal securities laws and are subject to known and unknown risks, uncertainties, and other factors that may cause our actual operating result, financial position, or performance to be materially different from those expressed or implied in our forward-looking statements.
+You are cautioned not to place undue reliance on such forward-looking statements.
+We disclaim any obligation to update such forward-looking statements.

 Andrew Posen